Pence calls for continued support of Republicans in Congress

 - Glacier latest US park to be scorched by Western wildfires VIEW

-Pence criticized Democratic U.S. Sen. Sherrod Brown of Ohio for voting against Trump’s tax proposals as well as measures that would crack down on sanctuary cities, repeal former President Barack Obama’s health care overhaul and defund Planned Parenthood.
+Pence criticized Democratic Sen. Sherrod Brown of Ohio for voting against Trump’s tax proposals, and measures that would crack down on sanctuary cities, repeal former President Barack Obama’s health care overhaul and defund Planned Parenthood.

-If Brown doesn’t vote to confirm Supreme Court nominee Judge Brett Kavanaugh, “Ohio needs to send us a new U.S. senator who will,” Pence said.
+If Brown doesn’t vote to confirm Supreme Court nominee Brett Kavanaugh, “Ohio needs to send us a new U.S. senator who will,” Pence said.

-Pence heavily praised GOP Brown’s opponent, Republican U.S. Rep. Jim Renacci, and was to attend one of Renacci’s campaign events later Tuesday.
+Pence heavily praised Brown’s GOP opponent, Rep. Jim Renacci, and was scheduled to attend one of the congressman’s campaign events later Tuesday.

+Lara Sisselman, a spokeswoman from the Ohio Democratic Party, downplayed Pence’s comment, saying Renacci “needs Washington Republicans to come in and boost his campaign.”

-Pence also called on Ohio voters to reelect U.S. Rep. Steve Chabot, calling him the “son of Cincinnati.”
+Pence also called on Ohio voters to reelect Rep. Steve Chabot, calling the Republican congressman the “son of Cincinnati.”
 Chabot has dominated the area’s political landscape for three decades.

 “We wouldn’t have gotten these tax cuts without him, and we need him back in Washington,” Pence said.